kubawn/RRProject/README.md

 * ipython >= 8.23.0
 * pandas >= 2.2.1

+One can use included requirements.txt file to recreate the environment ('pip install -r requirements.txt').

-## Please Run The "presentation.ipynb" To Get The Result
+## Please Run The "Presentation.ipynb" To See Our Results